Subhajit-Chowdhury/RAW-Spotify-Data-into-Insights-with-AWS/README.md

 ## 📌 Project Overview

-This project demonstrates a modern **end-to-end data pipeline** using AWS services with Spotify data.
-It simulates how a sample dataset from Spotify can be ingested, processed, queried, and visualized using:
+This project demonstrates a **modern, end-to-end data pipeline** using AWS services with Spotify data.
+It simulates how a sample dataset from Spotify can be ingested, processed, queried, and visualized, leveraging:

-- **AWS S3** for storing raw & transformed data
+- **AWS S3** for storing raw and transformed data
 - **AWS Glue** for building scalable ETL jobs (using Python)
 - **AWS Athena** for serverless querying of large datasets
 - **AWS QuickSight** for intuitive and powerful dashboarding

-The focus is on using **serverless** and **pay-as-you-go AWS services** to minimize cost and maximize scalability — perfect for real-world Data Engineering pipelines.
+The focus is on utilizing **serverless** and **pay-as-you-go AWS services** to minimize cost and maximize scalability — an ideal approach for real-world Data Engineering pipelines.

 ## ⚙️ Tech Stack & Tools